 There are some people in this life you wish could live forever and our dear Perry was one of them.

-To send flowers to the family or plant a tree in memory of Pellegrino E. Manto, please visit our floral store.
+To send flowers to Pellegrino's family, please visit our floral store.